LinuxForHealth/x12/repo-docs/NEW_TRANSACTION.md

 Parsing functions load during application startup and are evaluated at runtime, during segment parsing.
 The requirements for implementing a parsing function include:

-* function name ends with "loop"
+* The function name ends with "loop".
-* has two parameters: X12ParserContext and segment_data
+* The function has two parameters: X12ParserContext and segment_data.
+* The function is decorated with the `@match` decorator.
+* The function sets the current loop and loop container based on the matched segment.
+* The function initializes list fields within the loop container.
+Example: `{"ref_segment": []}`
+* The function sets the context.subscriber_record and context.patient_record attributes as needed to simplify processing.

 segment_data is the current data segment presented as a dictionary.